 Before you can make any edits to your pictures, you first need to get them from your camera to your computer.
 This can be done in a few simple steps.

 Before you can begin, you’ll need a photo software program.
-In this guide, I’ve used the free Windows Live Photo Gallery (see our guide How to download Windows Live Photo Gallery for more information).
+In this guide, I’ve used the Windows Photo Gallery 2012 (see our guide How to download Windows Photo Gallery for more information).
 However, you’ll find that other programs such as Photoscape and Paint.net follow a very similar process.

 - a computer with an internet connection